Ritika5703/Ritika5703/README.md

 </div>

 ### 💁🏻‍♀️ About Me

-- 👋 Hey there!
-I'm Ritika Mishra
-- 💻 Passionate MERN Stack Explorer
-- 🌸 UI/UX Enthusiast with a love for sleek, animated designs
-- ✨ I love building beautiful things and learning as I go
-- 📬 Let's connect — social links below 💌
+👋 Hey there!
+I'm Ritika Mishra, a MERN Stack learner passionate about building web applications with JavaScript, React, Node.js, and MongoDB.
+I'm currently learning and exploring the world of full-stack development, and I'm excited to take on new challenges and projects.

+💻 I'm looking forward to gaining hands-on experience, learning from others, and contributing to projects that help me grow as a developer.
+Let's connect and learn together! 💬

 ---